It’s Migraine Season, Arizona. Here’s What You Need to Do Now

 Best Tips to Deal with Migraine Season in Arizona

-The best way to deal with migraines is to get ahead of them before they begin.
+The best way to deal with migraines, according to Healthline, is to get ahead of them before they begin.
 Here are a few tips:

 - Stay Hydrated: Drink plenty of water to avoid this common migraine trigger.
-We don't always realize how much the hot, dry wind affects us, so increase your water intake.
+We often don't realize how much the hot, dry wind affects us, so be sure to increase your water intake.

 - Avoid Known Triggers: Figuring out the pattern is key to prevention.
-Keep a migraine diary and track what sets off your headaches.
+Keep a migraine diary and track what triggers your headaches.
 Pay special attention to food and beverages, alcohol, and caffeine.

 - Create a Calm Environment: If you can't beat them, soothe them.
 When a migraine hits, retreat to a dark, quiet room.
 Use cold packs on your forehead to help reduce the pain.